Last updated on 2026-01-30

 Program Overview

 If you're fascinated with law and crime and want to help at-risk people and communities, the Community and Justice Services program is for you.
 This program, facilitated by the School of Community and Health Studies, equips students with expert knowledge and practical skills to work in diverse settings addressing youth and adult populations at risk, currently incarcerated, or involved in rehabilitation programs.
 Emphasis is placed on prevention, intervention, and rehabilitative strategies, practical communication, treatment approaches, group dynamics, program development, and case management skills.
-The program includes over 400 hours of placement in various settings, such as jails, group homes, community centers, courthouses, and schools.
+Students will also gain over 400 hours of placement experience in various organizations, including jails, group homes, community centers, courthouses, and schools.

 Program Structure